Office of Rural and Underserved Programs

 Rural and Urban Scholars Pathways (RUSP)

-This co-curricular program provides students with the depth and breadth of knowledge needed to meet patients’ health care needs in rural and urban underserved communities.
+This co-curricular program provides students and residents with the depth and breadth of knowledge needed to meet patients’ health care needs in rural and urban underserved communities.

 Patient-Centered Primary Care Curriculum